Theory & Supervision Groups

 • Strict codes of confidentiality will apply.

-Max 6 people in each group – or if you have a group of 5-6 people, contact the FSI to organise an independent SIM Theory and Supervision Group
+Max 6 participants in each group or if you have a group of 5-6 people, contact the FSI to organise an independent SIM Supervision Group

 What do the Systems in Ministry programs offer?